NiroginiJanstin/ML_Assignment2_IT18412994_IT18218336_IT18216592/README.txt

+## Heart Attack Prediction Using SVM Algorithm (ML)

-This is a machine learning classification problem to analyse and predcit prossiblity of heart attack
+This is a classification problem with a range of input features as parameters and a binary target variable for predicting whether or not heart disease exists.

-The dataset collected from https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset?resource=download
+The project included a heart attack prediction study as well as thorough data processing of the dataset.
+Then, using SVM, a machine learning model was built and predictions were made.
+This is collab notebook code and the dataset used from Kaggle.

 ---------About the dataset-----------